 Children in our classrooms learn language through rich experiences like storytelling, language games, and of course, meaningful conversations often inspired by the sights and sounds of nature all around them.

-Students learn letter sounds using tactile materials and are taught phonics in a systematic way, progressing from simple sounds to more complex words and patterns.
+Students have the opportunity to learn letter sounds using tactile materials and are taught phonics in a systematic way, progressing from simple sounds to more complex words and patterns.

 math

-Montessori math materials are designed to introduce children to mathematical concepts in a concrete and hands-on way.
-They are carefully constructed to isolate specific mathematical qualities and allow children to explore and understand them independently.
-These materials are used in a specific sequence to gradually introduce children to mathematical concepts.
-By working with these materials, children develop a strong foundation in math and a positive attitude toward learning.
+Montessori math opportunities are designed to introduce children to mathematical concepts in a concrete and hands-on way and allow children to explore and understand them independently.
+By working with these materials, children can develop a strong foundation in math and a positive attitude toward learning.

-Cultural subjects introduce children to the world around them encompassing a wide range of topics, including geography, botany, zoology, physical science, history and culture.
-This is where learning really comes to life in our outdoor setting, fostering a sense of wonder and curiosity about the world, while also developing critical thinking skills and a respect for diversity.
+Learning opportunities in the sciences and the arts fall under the umbrella of the “cultural subjects” and introduce children to the world around them encompassing a wide range of topics.
+Children learn about geography, botany, zoology, physical science, history, music, visual arts and culture through a variety of experiences offered in the outdoor environment.
+This is where learning really comes to life in our setting, fostering a sense of wonder and curiosity about the world, while also developing critical thinking skills and a respect for diversity.
 Children are encouraged to ask questions, make observations, and draw their own conclusions.

 These areas present a brief outline of what children can learn during their time at Wild Hearts.
 There is always more to learn, and because our guides tap into the child’s unique interests when planning lessons, children are focused and happy to learn and practice.
 The environment allows for children to develop intrinsic motivation without the need for rewards or punishments; Dr. Montessori found that the satisfaction of completing work and gaining a skill is all the child needs to feel inner peace and contentment.
 Because the children are focused on their education, and because peace is a focus of the classroom, discipline problems in a Montessori classroom are rare but are always handled gently through lessons in Grace & Courtesy, and modeled consistently by the guides themselves.